 People is a section of the IIT website where you can get in touch with all the scientific, technical and administrative staff of IIT, thus having the opportunity to know what are the professional skills within the Foundation.
 Your profile will remain on People for a period of 5 years from the termination of your relationship with IIT.
 If you do not wish to appear in People, you can contact the IIT Data Protection Officer (whose references can be found in the "Privacy" section of the website) to request the removal of your profile.

-Patricio Fuentes (email@example.com) attended University of Chile, where he earned a his PhD in Biochemistry focusing on neural precursor cell identity, and neuronal migration in the mouse model.
-After completion of the PhD, he moved to Boston where he carried out research on cell-extracellular matrix (ECM) interaction and brain development at Harvard Medical School.
-He next moved to Milan where he spent 5 years at the European Institute of Oncology (IEO), working on epigenetic and neurodevelopmental disorders.
-Since May of the last year he is a researcher at the Italian Institute of Technology (IIT, CGS@SEMM Milano) where he works on non-coding RNA and the mechanisms of chemo-resistance in pre-clinical models of triple negative breast cancer (TNBC).
-When not working Patricio enjoys going on hikes, partake in outdoors activities and barbecuing.
+Who I am.
+I attended University of Chile, where I earned a PhD in Biochemistry focusing on neural precursor cell identity, and neuronal migration in the mouse model.
+After completion of the PhD, I moved to Boston where I carried out research on cell-extracellular matrix (ECM) interaction and brain development at Harvard Medical School.
+I next moved to Milan where I spent 5 years at the European Institute of Oncology (IEO), working on epigenetic and neurodevelopmental disorders.
+Since May of 2019 I am a researcher at the Italian Institute of Technology (IIT) where I work on non-coding RNA and the mechanisms of chemo-resistance in pre-clinical models of triple negative breast cancer (TNBC).
+When I am not working I enjoy going on hikes, partake in outdoors activities and barbecuing.